 with the target path of the alias being handled this way (the path to the

 right of the colon).
-Usually the file is named .htaccess
+Usually the file is named .htaccess, and

 refer to the Apache documentation for details.